secured lock Secured with SHA-256 Encryption

 Ridesharing insurance options in Minnesota

-There are numerous scenarios when you are driving for ridesharing companies such as Uber and Lyft.
+There are numerous scenarios when driving for ridesharing companies such as Uber and Lyft.

 Offline: When you are driving for personal use, you are expected to use your auto insurance policy

-In Minnesota, Allstate, Farmers, and Geico will be able to provide you Ridesharing Insurance plan.
-Online with ride request or active ride: In this scenario, the commercial policy of the ridesharing company will provide insurance coverage.
+In Minnesota, Allstate, Farmers, and Geico can provide you with a Ridesharing Insurance plan.
+Online with ride request or active ride: The ridesharing company’s commercial policy will provide insurance coverage in this scenario.

 E.g., in case of Uber, it provides $1,000,000 liability coverage, $1,000,000 bodily injury protection, and contingent collision & comprehensive coverage with $1,000 deductible.
 The deductible portion can vary between platforms.